hmrc/agents-external-stubs/README.md

 ## How requests to the stubbed APIs are handled?

-To handle requests aimed at stubbed API microservices we provide necessary TCP proxies:
+To handle requests aimed locally at the stubbed API microservices we provide necessary TCP proxies:

 - listening on 8500 for auth requests
 - listening on 9337 for citizen-details requests
+- listening on 9984 for users-groups-search requests

 You can switch this behaviour off by setting `proxies.start` config property to `false`.